SuduIDE/ideals/README.md

 ## Caveats
 - The project is in a very early stage and really unstable.
-- Java, Kotlin and Python IDEA plugins are required to be installed.
 - The server is tested with Visual Studio Code only.
 - There are conflicts with the Android plugin on startup, so you have to disable it in the IDEA.
 - There is A LOT of work yet to be done, please be indulgent.